DustinScharf/linopt/README.md

 2. Input Problems
 3. Solve Problems

-## Installation
+## 1. Installation
+_If you are familar with python, just clone this repo into your IDE / Editor and skip to 2._

 First you need [Python (3.9)](https://www.python.org/downloads/release/python-3913/ "Download Python 3.9") and [Pip](https://www.python.org/downloads/release/python-3913/ "Download Pip") (should come with Python).

 1. Download [linopt](TODO "Download linopt")
 2. Extract linopt to a folder / directory of your choice
-3. Open a terminal / cmd inside the folder / directory linopt was exacted to
+3. Open a terminal / cmd inside the folder / directory linopt was extracted to
 4. Type ``pip install -r requirements.txt``
    1. If this fails, you need to install the packages listed in ``requirements.txt`` manually
 5. Type ``python linopt.py version`` to test if the installation was successfull

 Now you can run the program with a terminal / cmd from the current linopt folder / directory like shown below.

-## Input Problems
+## 2. Input Problems
 Problems are saved in CSV files like shown below
 ```csv
 x       ,   ... ,   x       ,   type    ,   b